Unknotting numbers of 2-spheres in the 4-sphere: Background

 \subsection{Fundamental group calculations}

-Below, we describe the effects on $\pi_1$ of the complement of a (possibly immersed) surface $S = S_1 \cup \cdots \cup S_n$ of finger moves and stabilizations.
+Below, we describe the effects of finger moves and stabilizations on $\pi_1$ of the complement of a (possibly immersed) surface $S = S_1 \cup \cdots \cup S_n$.
 In particular, each move introduces one relation to $\pi_1$ as stated in the results below.
 For detailed proofs, we refer to the original sources \cite{casson1986three}, \cite{boyle1988classifying}, \cite{kirby2006topology}.

 Begin by picking a basepoint $\ast$ in the complement of the link $S$ and a basepoint $\ast_i \in S_i$ on each component of $S$.
 For each $i$, fix an arc $\rho_i$ with interior in $S^4 - S$ connecting the basepoint $\ast$ to the basepoint $\ast_i$.